paulkannan/Serverless-Intelligent-Document-Processing/README.md

 **Output** (Valid ID Cards): Any document with high-confidence PII entity types.

 **Output** (Invalid ID Cards): Documents lacking high-confidence PII entities or failing the Image Validation phase.

-**Usage**

-This architecture is designed to provide a serverless, efficient, and automated solution for identifying valid Indian ID cards from uploaded documents.
-It leverages AWS services (Amazon Rekognition) to perform image validation, text extraction (Amazon Textract), PII entity identification (Amazon Comprehend), categorization, and notifications (Amazon SNS & SQS).
-It is highly adaptable and can be integrated into various applications and workflows.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.